RockefellerArchiveCenter/aurora/README.md

 - Relevant PREMIS rights statements are assigned to transfers (see Organization Management section for details).

-### Disabling S3 Storage
+### Disabling Amazon S3 Storage

 By default, Aurora is configured to use [Amazon S3](https://aws.amazon.com/s3/) to store uploaded and validated transfers.

-If you don't want to use S3, you can configure Aurora to use the local file system
+If you don't want to use S3, you can configure Aurora to use the local file system instead:
-instead:

 1. Set the `S3_USE` config value to `False`.
 2. Ensure that the `TRANSFER_UPLOADS_ROOT` is properly set and that the filepath